Astronauts float inside SpaceX Dragon capsule

 The bell-shaped capsule, which was making its second test flight, arrived at the space station on Friday.

-The crew wore protective masks and goggles, but the interior of Dragon, which is 350 cubic feet (10 cubic meters), about the size of a large walk-in closet, proved clean.
+The crew wore protective masks and goggles, but the interior of Dragon, which is 350 cubic feet (10 cubic metres), about the size of a large walk-in closet, proved clean.

-“There was no sign of any kind of (debris) floating around,” Pettit radioed to Mission Control, adding that Dragon “smells like a brand new car.”
+““There was no sign of any kind of (debris) floating around,” Pettit radioed to Mission Control.

-“It looks like it carries about as much cargo as I could put in my pickup truck,” Pettit later told reporters during an in-flight press conference.

-“There’s not enough room in here to hold a barn dance, but for transportation of crew up and down through Earth’s atmosphere and into space, which is a rather short period of time, there’s plenty of room in here for the envisioned crew,” Pettit said.
+““It kind of reminds me of the cargo capability that I could put in the back of my pickup truck.
+And the smell inside smells like a brand new car,” Pettit added.

 Following Tuesday’s launch aboard a SpaceX Falcon 9 rocket from Cape Canaveral Air Force Station in Florida, Dragon had to demonstrate that it could be commanded and controlled by operators on the ground as well as by the orbiting space station crew.